This course is of significant benefit to non-native teachers of students from age 10+ who:

 Participants will build up a portfolio of activities for their class and devise and develop a show of their own.

-This course on Using Drama to Enhance Teaching is a 1week course consisting of 20 contact hours plus an extensive cultural programme which is directly linked to the morning sessions.
-Advice is provided on opportunities for extended Informal Learning and Personal Research related to their course on Saturday and Sunday
+This 1-week course on Using Drama to Enhance Teaching consists of 20 contact hours plus an extensive cultural programme which is directly linked to the morning sessions.

 To Apply for a Using Drama to Enhance Teaching Course